 Our learning objectives are designed to help social media users, family members, and funeral directors understand and implement social media pre-planning and in memoriam best practices.
 The Profile Peace mission is to honor online legacies by providing purposeful profile memorialization and closure.

 To start learning, visit our Continuing Education (CE) page here.
 To read more about our social media services, visit our Pre-Planning page here and In Memoriam page here.
 For additional information, email email@example.com.
 We warmly welcome you to join our growing community here.

-From all of us at Profile Peace, we hope you have a heartfelt holiday season.
+Merry Christmas & Happy Holidays from Profile Peace!
+From our family to yours, we hope you have a healthy and heartfelt holiday season.
 Please take time to connect with loved ones this time of year.

 As a helpful resource, the Center for Loss & Life Transition shared this thoughtful guide for “Helping Yourself Heal During the Holiday Season.”

 With sincere gratitude, we thank you for your support and send all of the very best to you and yours.
 Wishing you warm season’s greetings!

 From the Profile Peace family to yours, we wish you and your loved ones a very Happy Thanksgiving full of sincere gratitude, remembrance, and appreciation.